 Social, ethical and non-computer procedures resulting from the processes are considered.
 Different types of information systems are studied.
-Through
+Through project work, students will create their own information system to meet an identified need.

 The Preliminary course covers: Introduction to Information Skills and Processes; Tools for Information Processes; and Developing Information Systems, where students are involved in both individual and team projects.